vaughanchandler/linit/README.md

 # Troubleshooting

 If the git settings aren't working, you may be affected by a bug which wraps the setting values in quotes.
 Edit /etc/gitconfig and remove the relevant quotes.

+If dconf settings aren't working, you may be affected by a bug which prevents new keys from being created.
+Download an updated copy of [dconf.py](https://raw.githubusercontent.com/jikamens/community.general/a37589cebd5d6ca1b0e1ea963c0ed26eb5019f7b/plugins/modules/dconf.py) and put it in a new `library` folder in the root of this repo, then run the playbook again.